zendframework/zend-stratigility/docs/book/creating-middleware.md

-# Creating Middleware in Version 1 and 2
+# Creating Middleware in Versions 1 and 2

 To create middleware, write a callable capable of receiving minimally PSR-7 ServerRequest and Response objects, and a callback to call the next middleware